echeu/srtm-TIG/README.md

 ## Creating dashboards and visualizations
 You first want to create a data query (there are multiple ways to do this)
   * In a browser, navigate to localhost:8086
-    - Click on the fourth icon down on the left hand side of the window (it looks like a graph) called Data Explorer
+    - Click on the fourth icon down on the left hand side of the window called Data Explorer (it looks like a graph)
     - In the window labeled "From", click on the bucket you chose (i.e. SRTM-bucket)
     - There should be a second window called filter.
-Click on the "_measurement" option, and check on "srtm".
+Click on the "_measurement" option, and check the box next to "srtm".
     - You should see another filter window called "_field".
 Click on any number of variables you would like to examine. i.e. FPGA_temp
     - Click on "last" to get the most recent value (not the mean).
     - You should see your data displayed in the top window.
-    - Click on the Script Editor button in the middle of the window
+    - Click on the "Script Editor" button in the middle of the window
     - This should display the query script that you can use in grafana.
 Copy and paste this text.

 Now navigate (or open another browser window) to localhost:3020